break-stuff/kickstand-ui-docs-beta/docs/components/accordion.md

 # Accordion

-Accordions are used to group and toggle (expand/collapse) sections of content
+Accordions are used to group and toggle (expand/collapse) sections of related content.

 <div class="my-lg">
     <ks-accordion>